mcmonkeyprojects/modelscope-text2video-webui/README.md

     - You might need to restart it a few times, it will randomly crash because they have server issues I guess.
 - Open <http://localhost:7860/> in your browser.
 - Type prompts, hit generate, enjoy.

+# Advanced Usage

+- Want to change the port or whatever?
+Edit it at the bottom of the `modelscope_gradio.py` file.
+    - I'll add better options for all that if people start actively using this repo, for now this is a day-one slap together interface to make it easier than the mess the original repo left users with.

 # Notes